Monday, May 31, 2004

 I disagreed: "No way.
 Corn poop is chunky and solid and you can get away from it.
 Spinach poop is slimy and green and there is no escape."

-"And with that..." said Dr. Keanu as he excused himself from yet another of our family conversations.
+"And with that..." said Dr. Keanu as he excused himself from yet another of our family discussions.

 "OK," he reminded, "but I have to leave at the end of my shift 'cause we're going out of town."